Alessandro-Dodon/garch/README.md

 - **Validation:** The frequency of actual returns violating these intervals is evaluated and visualized.

 ## Files
-### `Garch.ipynb`
-- Contains the full analysis, including data processing, GARCH model implementation, parameter estimation, and validation steps.
+**`Garch.ipynb`**: Contains the full analysis, including data processing, GARCH model implementation, parameter estimation, and validation steps.

-### `Report.pdf`
-- A comprehensive summary of the project, covering objectives, theoretical background, results, and conclusions.
+**`Report.pdf`**: A comprehensive summary of the project, covering objectives, theoretical background, results, and conclusions.

 ## User Guide